syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Worksheet-Cells-Manipulation.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to access discontinuous range in an Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Editing%20Excel%20cells/Access%20Discontinuous%20Range).
+A complete working example to access discontinuous range in an Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Editing%20Excel%20cells/Access%20Discontinuous%20Range/.NET/Access%20Discontinuous%20Range).

 ### Accessing a Cell or Range using IMigrantRange

 The [IMigrantRange](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IMigrantRange.html) interface can also be used to access a single cell or group of cells and manipulate it.
 It is recommended to prefer **IMigrantRange** instead of [IRange](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IRange.html) for writing large amount of data in an optimal way.

 {% tabs %}
-{% highlight c# tabtitle="C# [Cross-platform]" %}
+{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink = "https://raw.githubusercontent.com/SyncfusionExamples/XlsIO-Examples/master/Editing%20Excel%20cells/Access%20Migrant%20Range/.NET/Access%20Migrant%20Range/Access%20Migrant%20Range/Program.cs , 180" %}
 using (ExcelEngine excelEngine = new ExcelEngine())
 {
   IApplication application = excelEngine.Excel;